Published:

 The two key features of this loan type are the term and the rate structure.
 The term is for 30 years and the rate is fixed throughout the term.
 With this mortgage program, the interest rate remains the same throughout the entire 30-year term of the mortgage.

 Thus, monthly mortgage payments will remain unchanged month-to-month, which is helpful for borrowers who prefer some predictability to help better manage their budgets.
-In fact, this is the biggest perk of this Washington loan program.
+In fact, this is the biggest perk of this Washington loan option.

 It should be noted that both conventional and FHA loans can have 30-year fixed-rate terms, so you have options if a longer-term mortgage is something that appeals to you.